 - Buy tea in bulk and use a Stainless steel tea strainer to boil. (is available here*)

-Continuing contributionsIf you want to learn more about the mentioned Zero Waste tips, you can read more about them in the following blog posts Making food last longer, Reduce food waste, Buy regionally, Seasonal shopping, Add flavor to tap water and Reasons for vegan lifestyle read in.
+Further contributionsIf you want to find out more about the zero waste tips mentioned above, you can read the blog posts Preserving food for longer, Reduce food waste, Buy regionally, Seasonal shopping, Add flavor to tap water and Reasons for a vegan lifestyle read in.

-As waste-free as possible in the bathroom and during personal hygiene
+As waste-free as possible in the bathroom and for personal hygiene

-- Use bar soap when showering and as a substitute for liquid hand soap.
+- Use bar soap in the shower and as a substitute for liquid hand soap.

 - Make your own toothpaste or use toothbrush tablets. (is available here*)

-- Use reusable metal ear swabs. (is available here*)
+- Use reusable metal ear sticks. (is available here*)

-- Swap your plastic toothbrush for one that is Bamboo toothbrush on. (is available here*)
+- Swap your plastic toothbrush for a Bamboo toothbrush on. (is available here*)

 - Replace disposable pads and tampons with cloth pads and a Menstrual cup. (is available here*)